This post may contain affiliate links. Please see my disclosure policy for details.

-The beautiful hills which fall into each other, the clean, green flowing mother Ganga and the peaceful vibes which seem to be all over the place are infectious.
+The beautiful hills which fall into each other, the clean, green flowing mother Ganga, and the peaceful vibes that seem to be all over the place are infectious.
 I was hooked.

 Rishikesh is the birthplace of yoga and came into international fame after the Beatles stopped here to stay at an Ashram in the 60s.

 Today, people from all over the world visit to learn how to become yogi instructors, attend the annual yoga festival and learn how to better their meditation from the gurus.

 Although in the peak seasons of winter it can get pretty crowded, I’ve never felt anything but great as I’ve been wandering around.